Skip to main content

 Beaches in Arta

-The nearest beaches are in the resort of Cala Ratjada, around 15 minutes away by car and 20 minutes on a public bus.
-You can catch either TIB bus number 411 or 446, which travel between the two places numerous times per day.
+The nearest beaches are in the resort of Cala Ratjada, around 15 minutes away by car and 20 minutes on a public bus

 Events in Arta

-Artà's biggest festival, Sant Antoni, dates back to 1581 and features dancers with cardboard horses strapped to their hips.
-The main event takes place on the 16th of January.
+Artà's biggest festival, Sant Antoni, is held on the 16 January every year and dates back to 1581.
+It features dancers with cardboard horses strapped to their hips.
 In the morning, demons tour the town with processional music to drum up the atmosphere for the festival.
-In the evening, when the sun goes down, there’s a religious ceremony in the chapel of Sant Antoni followed by bonfires, music, food and drink in the streets of Arta.
-The festivities end on the 17th of January with a cavalcade and singing of the traditional song.
-It’s also worth watching out for Sant Antoni de Padua, a smaller festival on the 13th June where children perform traditional dances.
+In the evening, when the sun goes down, there’s a religious ceremony in the chapel of Sant Antoni followed by bonfires, music, food and drink in the streets of Artà.
+The festivities end the following day with a cavalcade and singing of a traditional song.
+It’s also worth watching out for Sant Antoni de Padua, a smaller festival held on 13 June where children perform traditional dances.

 Fira d'Artà